 On the men's side, the senior duo of Miguel Rosario and

-The pair had top three finishing times in the 100-meter dash as well with Raines finishing second (10.24) and Rosario finishing in third (10.25).
+The pair also finished in the top three of the 100-meter dash, with Raines taking second (10.24) and Rosario placing third (10.25).

 Sophomore duo